jfgreen/jfgreen.uk/content/why-data-engineering.md

 interest.
 After some thought I have decided to embrace this and take on data engineering as a full time role.

-While this is not the first time I have held the data engineering job title, working in tech consulting has broadened my horizons on the various challenges folks have getting value from there data and I find myself returning to the role with newfound enthusiasm.
+While this is not the first time I have held the this job title, working in tech consulting has broadened my horizons on the various challenges folks have getting value from there data and I find myself returning to the role with newfound enthusiasm.

-### The Value of Data Engineering
+### Distilling Data & Enabling Decision Making

 The goal of this post was to share with you why I think data engineering is a pretty exciting discipline.
-But, truth be told, as I starting writing I had a minor identity crisis around what exactly my role as a data engineer should entail, so first, lets explore some definitions.
+But, truth be told, as I starting writing I had a minor identity crisis around what exactly my role as a data engineer should entail.
+So first, lets explore some definitions.

 Data engineers have been variously described as being responsible for: